Harmonious urban landscape blending modern architecture with historic Gothic grandeur.

 Recognition and Forward Momentum

-Mould’s project stands out for its deft integration of urban and personal scales, reflecting a keen awareness of both theoretical complexity and practical implementation.
-Her aptitude has already been recognised at Portsmouth, graduating with first-class honours and earning praise during her time with HNW Architects.
+The project stands out for its integration of urban and personal scales.
+Zoe graduated with first-class honours and earned praise during her time with HNW Architects.

 Connect with Zoe Mould